-LS 535 Archival Management for Small Repositories3.00 Introduction to the principles of archival theory as practiced in small repositories, including libraries and practiced in small repositories, including libraries and local historical societies.
+LS 535 Archival Management for Small Repositories3.00

+Introduction to the principles of archival theory as practiced in small repositories, including libraries and local historical societies.
 Appraisal, arrangement and description, and interpretation of materials are covered.
 Includes a field experience.